creek-service/creek-service.github.io/_docs/02-what-is-creek.md

 ### Can I use a language other than Java?

 Being initially focused on Kafka Streams based microservices, Creek is understandably Java-centric at the moment.
-That said, it should work well with other JVM based languages... feel free to raise issues on GitHub if it doesn't.
+That said, it should work well with other JVM based languages... feel free to raise issues, or better still PRs!, on GitHub if it doesn't.

 If you're not using a JVM based language, then Creek currently isn't for you.
 Though there is [work planned to move beyond the JVM <i class="fas fa-external-link-alt"></i>][beyondJava]{:target="_blank"}.